 - Cheza kama wewe – Cheza kama wewe is a phrase that asks you to do something amazing, as a lot is expected from you

-- Mpesa – MPESA is a mobile service by Safaricom, it is used to transfer money, receive and send.
+- Mpesa: MPESA is a mobile service by Safaricom; it is used to transfer money, receive money, and send money.
 It is one of the most convenient ways.
 There are trending phrases like “nitumie Mpesa”, “sina Mpesa”, or “niekee kwa Mpesa” that are used every day

 - Hio imeenda – “Hio imeenda” is a Swahili word that simply means it is gone in English.
 The phrase is commonly used on social media.